paulonova/Next.js-Fetching/README.md

 ## Fallback in getStaticPaths()

 <p>In Next.js, the fallback key in the getStaticPaths function is crucial for handling dynamic routes when using Static Site Generation (SSG).
 It determines the behavior of the Next.js server when a request is made for a path that has not been generated at build time.
-There are three possible values for fallback: <strong>false</strong>, <strong>true</strong>, and <strong>blocking</strong>.</p>
+There are three possible values for fallback: <strong>false</strong>, <strong>true</strong>, and <strong>'blocking' (should be a string)</strong>.</p>

 ```bash
   return {